 The program emphasizes the collaborative process of playwriting.
 Working with actors and directors, the playwrights' workshops include informal readings, staged readings, workshops and the potential for fully mounted productions of students' plays.

 You must meet all admission requirements of Graduate Education.
 In addition, you should have an undergraduate major in Theatre or in Creative Writing, with a GPA of 3.00 or above.
 If you do not have an undergraduate major in Theatre or in Creative Writing, you may be admitted on the basis of excellent creative and academic work.
 Deficiencies in undergraduate preparation may be removed while pursuing the MFA degree.

 You must also submit the following:

 Application Procedure and Deadline

-The graduate application must be submitted to the Graduate College.
-Transcripts must be mailed directly to the Graduate College.
+The graduate application must be submitted to Graduate Education.
+Transcripts must be mailed directly to Graduate Education.
 All other materials and manuscripts, including the teaching assistant application form, must be submitted to the School of Theatre and Film by February 1.

 The New Work development faculty of the School of Theatre and Film reviews the materials and manuscripts and makes recommendations for admission by March 15.
 Guidelines for admission recommendations used by the committee include the following:

 The program of study for the MFA concentration in Dramatic Writing requires a minimum of 60 semester hours of graduate credit approved by the student's supervisory committee, the director of the School of Theatre and Film, and the dean of Graduate Education.

 The program of study must include the following: